Power series proofs for local stabilities of K\"ahler and balanced structures with mild $\partial\bar\partial$-lemma: Stability of balanced structures with -th mild -lemma

 Meanwhile, from Corollary \ref{abelian} and \cite[Proposition 2.9]{AU}, a $2n$-dimensional nilmanifold endowed with an invariant abelian complex structure satisfies the $(n-1,n)$-th mild $\p\db$-lemma but never satisfies the $(n-1,n)$-th dual mild $\p\db$-lemma.
 It implies that the deformation openness of balanced structures with the reference fiber a $2n$-dimensional nilmanifold endowed with an invariant abelian balanced Hermitian structure can be obtained by Corollary \ref{abelian-inv}, but it can't be derived from \cite[Theorem 4.9]{au}.

-Besides, it is known that the deformation invariance of the dimensions of the $(n-1,n-1)$-th Bott-Chern group $H^{n-1,n-1}_{BC}(X_t)$ can assure the deformation openness of balanced structures as shown in \cite[Proposition 4.1]{au}.
+Besides, it is known that the deformation invariance of the dimensions of the $(n-1,n-1)$-th Bott--Chern group $H^{n-1,n-1}_{BC}(X_t)$ can assure the deformation openness of balanced structures as shown in \cite[Proposition 4.1]{au}.
 See also Proposition \ref{d-ext}, which is a kind of generalization of this result.
 However, \cite[Example 4.10]{au} shows that small deformation of a completely-solvable Nakamura threefold, which is balanced and satisfies the $(2,3)$-th strong $\p\db$-lemma, is also balanced.
-The $(2,2)$-th Bott-Chern number varies along this deformation.
-Fortunately, Theorem \ref{blc-inv} is applicable to this case and also possibly to some cases with deformation variance of $(n-1,n-1)$-th Bott-Chern number.
+The $(2,2)$-th Bott--Chern number varies along this deformation.
+Fortunately, Theorem \ref{blc-inv} is applicable to this case and also possibly to some cases with deformation variance of $(n-1,n-1)$-th Bott--Chern number.

-Finally, from the perspective of Theorem \ref{blc-inv}, we may have a clear picture of Angella-Ugarte's result \cite[Theorem 4.9]{au}, which states that if $X_0$ admits a locally conformal balanced metric and satisfies the $(n-1,n)$-th strong $\p\db$-lemma, then $X_t$ is balanced for $t$ small.
+Finally, from the perspective of Theorem \ref{blc-inv}, we may have a clear picture of Angella--Ugarte's result \cite[Theorem 4.9]{au}, which states that if $X_0$ admits a locally conformal balanced metric and satisfies the $(n-1,n)$-th strong $\p\db$-lemma, then $X_t$ is balanced for $t$ small.
 Actually, the $(n-1,n)$-th strong $\p\db$-lemma decomposes into the mild one and the dual mild one, according to Observation \ref{s-eq}.
 A locally conformal balanced metric can be transformed into a balanced one by the $(n-1,n)$-th dual mild $\p\db$-lemma, from \cite[Theorem 2.5]{AU}.
 Then the $(n-1,n)$-th mild $\p\db$-lemma assures that the deformation openness of balanced structures starts from the transformed balanced metric on the reference fiber, thanks to Theorem \ref{blc-inv}.